ALICE

 ALICE may be your relative, friend, colleague, or neighbor, or you might be ALICE.
 ALICE may also be your health care provider, teacher, retail clerk, sanitation worker, and others.
 ALICE workers are the backbone of our economy, with the pandemic making it crystal clear just how much we need them.

-Contact us to have one of our engaging ALICE experts visit your business or organization.
+Please contact us to have one of our engaging ALICE experts visit your business or organization.

 ALICE IN SOUTHWEST LOUISIANA

 Between 2007 and 2018, Louisiana experienced steady economic improvements according to traditional measures.
 Unemployment in the state, as well as across the U.S., fell to historic lows, GDP grew, and wages rose slightly.
 Yet in 2018, 51% of households still struggled to make ends meet.
 While 18% of these struggling households were living below the Federal Poverty Level (FPL), another 33% were ALICE: Asset Limited, Income Constrained, Employed.
-These households earned above the FPL, but not enough to afford basic household necessities.

 In Southwest Louisiana, 50 percent of the households that make up Allen, Beauregard, Calcasieu, Cameron and Jefferson Davis Parishes are living at or below the ALICE Threshold.
 Eighteen towns and cities across the region, including the largest - Lake Charles, have at least 40% of households struggling to make ends meet.